Jay Thomas: Letterman appearances

-While stuck in traffic, with Moore sitting quietly in the back seat, an impatient, middle-aged man backed his full-sized Buick into the front end of Thomas' compact Volvo, broke a headlight, and then drove off.
-An angry Thomas chased the Buick down Morehead Street weaving through heavy traffic and forgetting all about Moore still sitting quietly in his back seat.
+While stuck in traffic, with Moore sitting quietly in the back seat, an impatient, middle-aged man backed his full-sized Buick into the front end of Thomas's compact Volvo, broke a headlight, and then drove off.
+An angry Thomas chased the Buick down Independence Boulevard, weaving through heavy traffic and forgetting all about Moore still sitting quietly in his back seat.
 Thomas finally caught up to the man, blocked his Buick with the Volvo, and confronted him about the broken headlight.
 The indignant driver denied all; when Thomas threatened to call police, the man exclaimed, "Who do you think they'll believe?
 Me, or you two hippie freaks?"
 At that moment, Moore, still in costume as the Lone Ranger, stepped out of the Volvo, approached the man and said "They'll believe me, citizen!"
 The man, incredulous, exclaimed "I didn't know it was you!"

 For every year thereafter except 2013, Thomas appeared to repeat the Lone Ranger story, which Letterman called, "The best talk show story, ever", and once again attempt what Letterman would refer to as the "Late Show Quarterback Challenge".
 For his final appearance in December 2014, Thomas was again successful in knocking the meatball off the top of the tree.
 Thomas missed the 2013 Late Show Christmas episode due to throat surgery; John McEnroe took his place and told the Lone Ranger story, then tried, unsuccessfully, to knock the meatball off the tree by hitting tennis balls at it.